Zaita/Odin/docs/source/advanced_approval_flows.md

 # Advanced: More Approval Flow Information

 ## Overview
-The Odin uses a 3-stage approval flow.
+Odin uses a 3-stage approval flow.
 This becomes 4 stages when there is a certification and accreditation task.

 The stages are: